 5. Helpful Customer Service

 GreenGeeks has a stocked knowledge base with loads of helpful articles, tutorials, and walk-throughs.
 They provide the answers to most of the questions you may have concerning GreenGeek’s service and offers.

 Be that as it may, there may be times that you will need to contact a human representative to help resolve issues or answer the tough questions.
 In that situation, you can reach GreenGeek’s customer support through email or live chat.

 These avenues are available 24/7/365 around the clock.
 Unfortunately, phone support can only be reached at certain hours.
-But who still needs to call a rep in 2021 any way?

 The customer service staff are apparently well trained and try to handle any potential issues promptly and effectively.

 GreenGeeks uses the cPanel, which is the industry-standard dashboard.
 It is used by a significant number of web hosting companies, so chances are that if you are moving to GreenGeeks, your current web host may have used that.
 In that case, adaptation will be a piece of cake.

 The cPanel, and GreenGeeks’s interface in total, also presents a gentle learning curve to newbies or beginners.
 It is easy to use and intuitive, and beginners will not find navigation and functionality a Herculean task.
 There is a drag-and-drop website builder tool that allows even the greenest horns to build websites by themselves.

 Softaculous allows users to install tons of 3rd party apps for your websites, such as Magneto, Joomla, Drupal, WordPress, and Shopify.
 It is quick and easy, and you don’t need to learn a single line of code to use.